zendframework/zendframework/README.md

   and/or with third-party components.
 We plan a larger story around this for 2.3.0.

+- **Removal of soft dependency on Weakref.** Zend\Stdlib\CallbackHandler, and, by extension, Zend\EventManager, had detection for the [Weakref extension](http://pecl.php.net/weakref), and internally would register callbacks as Weakref objects when possible.
+However, due to improvements in PHP garbage collection, this was often leading to listeners disappearing from scope entirely.
+As a result, we have removed all support for Weakref starting in 2.2.0.
+This change is fully backwards compatible, as usage of Weakref was an internal implementation detail only.

 - **Authentication:** The DB adapter now supports non-RDBMS credential validation.

 - **Cache:** New storage backend: Redis.